- Understanding Chronic Kidney Disease

 The tests and surgery for a kidney donation are usually covered by the insurance of the person receiving the kidney, though travel expenses and lost income from any missed work may not be covered.
 Help with the overall cost of donation may be available through the National Living Donor Assistance Program.

-While donating an organ is no small thing, the majority of risks following nephrectomy (kidney removal) are minor, and many living donors are able to have less invasive, laparoscopic surgery.
+While donating an organ is no small thing, most kidney donation risks are minor, and many living donors are able to have less invasive, laparoscopic surgery.

 Here are some things to know before donating a kidney: